Health & Wellbeing Contacts

 Who can help me with my Health & Wellbeing?

-Previously I have worked in HR for over 20 years both in the private and public sector.
-I have worked for the Trust for 10 years and over the years, I have gained a vast amount of experience in HR and health & wellbeing.
-I am really looking forward to my new role within the Trust and being able to support staff with their health and wellbeing as this is something I am very passionate about.
-I am also keen to listen to new ideas and how we can implement change together.
-I am hoping to visit the hubs so hopefully on my rounds will be able to meet staff.
-In the meantime, please do not hesitate to contact me on manjeet.malhi@wmas.nhs.uk
+I have worked in HR for over 20 years both in the private and public sector.
+I have worked for the Trust for 11 years and over the years, I have gained a vast amount of experience in HR and health & wellbeing.
+Our ultimate goal is to support staff with their health and wellbeing and continuingly building on the excellent working relationships developed with our staff networks, unions, SALS, management, HR Team, mental wellbeing team, FTSU team, chaplains, EDI team and all our champions .
+Our responsibilities include leading on the development and delivery of the Trust’s Health and Wellbeing strategy, coordinating the Trust’s Health and Wellbeing initiative / offerings, in order to meet the NHS People Plan and Trusts strategic objectives.
+I am always keen to listen to new ideas and how we can implement change together feel free to contact me via email at: manjeet.malhi@wmas.nhs.uk

 Health & Wellbeing Champions